-The diagnosis of CVS is based mostly on the history and symptoms presented.
+The diagnosis of cyclic vomiting syndrome is based mostly on the history and symptoms presented.
 Physicians may often perform tests to exclude other conditions.
 These may include:

-- Upper GI.
+- Upper gastrointestinal tract radiography, commonly called an upper GI.
 A patient swallows a contrast agent and a series of X-rays are performed to evaluate the esophagus, stomach, and a portion of the small intestine.
-Used to evaluate for an abnormal twisting of the intestine called a malrotation.
+This test is used to evaluate for malrotation, an abnormal twisting of the intestine.

 - Abdominal ultrasound.
 A diagnostic imaging technique which creates images from the rebound of high-frequency sound waves in the internal organs.
-Used to evaluate potential diseases in the kidneys or gallbladder.
+It is used to evaluate for potential diseases in the kidneys or gallbladder.

 - MRI of the brain.
-Magnetic resonance imaging (MRI) is an imaging procedure that uses a powerful magnet, radiofrequencies, and a computer to produce detailed images of the brain.
-This is to exclude possible neurologic causes of vomiting.
+Magnetic resonance imaging (MRI) is an imaging procedure that uses a powerful magnet, radiofrequencies and a computer to produce detailed images of the brain.
+This test is used to exclude possible neurologic causes of vomiting.

 - Blood tests.
-These tests may be done during an episode to evaluate for infection, inflammation of the pancreas, and metabolic enzyme problems.
+These tests may be done during a cyclic vomiting episode to evaluate for infection, inflammation of the pancreas or metabolic enzyme problems.

 - Endoscopy.
 A test that uses a small, flexible tube with a light and a camera lens at the end (endoscope) to examine the inside of the digestive tract.
-Tissue samples from inside may also be taken for examination and testing.
+Tissue samples may also be taken from inside the GI tract for further examination and testing.

 - Abortive therapies (therapies that stop the episode once it starts)